lionlai1989/machine-learning/README.md

 below the threshold, it signifies that $x_\text{text}$ deviates from the negative examples, indicating an anomaly.

+It's crucial to highlight that the Gaussian distribution is used for modeling the data in this section.
+Thus, it is desirable for the input features to exhibit a more or less Gaussian distribution.
+In cases where the input features deviate from Gaussian distribution, it is necessary to apply specific operations for transformation.
+For instance, a logarithmic transformation can be applied to the input features to transform non-Gaussian features into more or less Gaussian distributed.
+However, it's worth considering alternative distributions that may better capture the characteristics of the features.
+For example, if the input feature involves quaternion data, opting for the **von Mises-Fisher** distribution might be more appropriate than adhering strictly to the Gaussian distribution.

 <div style="text-align:center">
   <img src="./DeepLearningAI/C3-Unsupervised_Learning_Recommenders_Reinforcement_Learning/W1A2-Anomaly_Detection/images/anomaly_detection.png" alt="Your Image Description" height="256">
   <p style="font-size: 14px; color: #777;">The anomalous data, depicted as blue crosses encircled by red circles, are identified based on their probabilities falling below a predetermined threshold.</p>